PauloFreiria/Projeto-Naya/README.md

 # ProjectNaya

-A Hack & Slash game developed by two students with Unreal Engine 5
+This is a big project that I made for my Game Development course and it was developed in 10 months.
+It is a Hack & Slash game mechanic that includes 12 different attack combos, fluid movement and AI Enemies.